Latitude 64 Pure Review for Confident Putts and Laser Lines

 The Pure is a reliable tool for putts and approaches that ask for line-holding calm.
 It does not try to be flashy, it just flies straight and lands where you expect.
 If your bag needs a shallow, neutral, straight flyer that doubles as an approach scalpel, the Latitude 64 Pure disc golf putter is an easy win.

-Want to learn how to best throw the Pure for clean releases and tidy lines?
-See the simple steps below, then take them to your practice basket.
+Quick hits for spec fans, Latitude 64 Pure glide is measured, Latitude 64 Pure fade is calm, and the feel is confidence-first.
+Want to learn how to throw it for clean releases and tidy lines, see the simple steps below, then take them to your practice basket.